 - Log in as an Administrator

 - When Command Prompt launches, type the command:

 chkdsk /f C: When you use this command, Check Disk performs an analysis of the disk and then repairs any errors it finds, provided that the disk isn’t in use.
 If the disk is in use, Check Disk displays a prompt that asks whether you want to schedule the disk to be checked the next time you restart the system.

 chkdsk /r C: When you use this option, Check Disk will locate bad sectors and proceed to recovery any readable information.

 chkdsk /x C: When using this command parameter, Check Disk will force the dismount of the volume you’re about to work on before the utility begins the scan.

 The Check Disk Utility or Chkdsk.exe is used for detecting and fixing errors in your hard disk and the file system.
 But it also can cause some problems.
-As users reported, here are the errors that occurred and the solutions help you fix them:
+As users reported, here are some of the errors that occurred and the solutions to help you fix them: